-Audio Glossary – Recording, Mixing & Mastering Terms Explained Clearly
+Audio Glossary for Recording, Mixing and Mastering

 Welcome to our audio glossary!

-📚 Glossary entries
+Glossary entries

-- AD/DA converter
+- AD/DA Converter

 - Aliasing